-5. VECTOR PARAMETER: REPRODUCIBILITY WITH BAYES.
+5. VECTOR PARAMETER: REPRODUCIBILITY WITH BAYES

-Consider a regular statistical model $f(u; \psi, \lambda)$ as recorded at (3.1).
-We seek a prior to extract information concerning a scalar interest parameter ψ and use
+Now consider a regular model $f(u; \psi, \lambda)$ as recorded at (3.1); we seek a prior to extract the information concerning a scalar interest parameter ψ free

-FIG 1.
+FIG. 1.
 Comparison of p-value functions, $p(\alpha)$, and survivor posterior functions, $s(\alpha)$, in terms of α for the scalar parameter distribution $\Gamma(\alpha, 1)$.
-The exact p-value function is represented by the solid line, the mle departure by points, and the SLR approximation by the dash-dotted line.
+The exact p-value function is represented by the solid line, the mle departure by points and the SLR approximation by the dash-dotted line.
 The dashed line represents the survivor posterior function obtained with Jeffreys prior.